alphabet-union-jp/alphabet-union-jp.github.io/en.md

 [Join us](#join-us)
 [Back to Index](#index)

+# Branch History
+JAU was formed in response to the workforce reductions that occurred in March 2023 in Japan.
+The branch was started when employees who were on maternity or childcare leave spoke out about their role eliminations and being encouraged to retire.
+Since then, the number of impacted Googlers in Japan has increased due to additional rounds of team restructurings.
+JAU’s priority has been focused on opposing illegal forced resignations, discrimination (including compensation reductions) and/or harassment of Googlers.

 # Join us
 For a labor union, the number of union members directly translates into its strength.
 Anyone working for a company under Alphabet, regardless of employment type, is eligible to join.
 Growing and strengthening the union is the only way to communicate on equal terms with the company and win workers' rights.
 Please consider joining for your own sake, and to prevent aggressive layoffs and unfair salary reduction.